Listen to the podcast:

 In this #DataTalk, we had a chance to talk with Dr. Alberto Cairo about data visualizations and ways to avoid displaying misleading data.
-Watch the upcoming chat on Facebook Live and share your comments and questions.
+Make sure to follow our Dr. Cairo on Twitter and on his website: The Functional Art.

 Mike Delgado: I want to welcome everyone to our weekly Data Talk where we feature the smartest people working in data science.
 Today we’re talking to Alberto Cairo.
 You can learn more about him by going to AlbertoCairo.com.
 I highly recommend you check out his website.
 Later, after this broadcast, I’ll be putting in the URL for AlbertoCairo.com in both the YouTube video and here on Facebook.